R4TEditor/R4TEditor/README.md

 > A brand new SkriptLang editor, meant to replace popular options (skeditor, vscode, etc), its mostly lightweight and runs on python.
-If you find any issues, please report them [here](https://github.com/R4TEditor/R4TEditor/issues) If you want to see the full list of features, you can find them here [Feature List](Feature%20List.md)
+If you find any issues, please report them [here](https://github.com/R4TEditor/R4TEditor/issues) If you want to see the full list of features, you can find that [here](Feature%20List.md)

 Thanks, R4T Out.